Lands’ End (NASDAQ:LE) Releases FY 2022 Earnings Guidance

+Lands’ End (NASDAQ:LE – Get Rating) last announced its quarterly earnings results on Wednesday, March 16th.
+The company reported $0.21 earnings per share for the quarter, missing analysts’ consensus estimates of $0.31 by ($0.10).
+Lands’ End had a return on equity of 8.53% and a net margin of 2.04%.
+During the same quarter in the previous year, the firm earned $0.60 EPS.
+Analysts anticipate that Lands’ End will post 0.94 EPS for the current year.

-A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
-Morgan Stanley grew its position in Lands’ End by 55.3% in the third quarter.
-Morgan Stanley now owns 90,061 shares of the company’s stock worth $2,121,000 after acquiring an additional 32,056 shares in the last quarter.
-Charles Schwab Investment Management Inc. grew its position in Lands’ End by 1.2% in the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 93,712 shares of the company’s stock worth $1,840,000 after acquiring an additional 1,152 shares in the last quarter.
-Bank of New York Mellon Corp grew its position in Lands’ End by 6.3% in the third quarter.
-Bank of New York Mellon Corp now owns 74,046 shares of the company’s stock worth $1,744,000 after acquiring an additional 4,365 shares in the last quarter.
-Millennium Management LLC grew its position in Lands’ End by 146.0% in the third quarter.
-Millennium Management LLC now owns 64,612 shares of the company’s stock worth $1,521,000 after acquiring an additional 38,344 shares in the last quarter.
-Finally, Wells Fargo & Company MN grew its position in Lands’ End by 39.2% in the fourth quarter.
-Wells Fargo & Company MN now owns 38,982 shares of the company’s stock worth $764,000 after acquiring an additional 10,986 shares in the last quarter.
-40.57% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors have recently modified their holdings of LE.
+BNP Paribas Arbitrage SA grew its position in shares of Lands’ End by 51.6% during the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 4,048 shares of the company’s stock valued at $95,000 after buying an additional 1,378 shares during the last quarter.
+Credit Suisse AG grew its position in shares of Lands’ End by 6.1% during the 4th quarter.
+Credit Suisse AG now owns 14,715 shares of the company’s stock valued at $289,000 after buying an additional 843 shares during the last quarter.
+Royal Bank of Canada grew its position in shares of Lands’ End by 27.3% during the 3rd quarter.
+Royal Bank of Canada now owns 13,356 shares of the company’s stock valued at $315,000 after buying an additional 2,866 shares during the last quarter.
+Barclays PLC grew its position in shares of Lands’ End by 155.6% during the 4th quarter.
+Barclays PLC now owns 20,391 shares of the company’s stock valued at $400,000 after buying an additional 12,412 shares during the last quarter.
+Finally, D. E. Shaw & Co.
+Inc. bought a new stake in shares of Lands’ End during the 4th quarter valued at about $519,000.
+Institutional investors and hedge funds own 40.57% of the company’s stock.

 Lands' End, Inc operates as a uni-channel retailer of casual clothing, accessories, footwear, and home products in the United States, Europe, Asia, and internationally.
 It operates through U.S. eCommerce, Europe eCommerce, Japan eCommerce, Outfitters, Third Party, and Retail segments.
 The company sells its products online through e-commerce, company operated stores, as well as through third party distribution channels under the Lands' End, Let's Get Comfy, Lands' End Lighthouse, Square Rigger, Squall, Super-T, Drifter, Outrigger, Marinac, Beach Living, as well as Supima, No-Gape, Starfish, Iron Knees, Hyde Park, Year' Rounder, ClassMate, Willis & Geiger, and ThermaCheck brands.